Allocating Secret Santas with a Substitution Cipher using Clojure

 anne,f

-The solution I wanted to develop catered for the use-case that certain criteria had to be met to make participants eligible to pair with each other.
-In this case the invariant was that participants could only buy gifts for the same gender.
+The solution I wanted to develop catered for the use-case where certain criteria had to be met to make participants eligible to pair with each other.
+In this case, the invariant was that participants could only buy gifts for the same gender.

 (use '[clojure.string :only [split split-lines]])